Oppositions in a line segment: Defining oppositions in a line segment

 \begin{itemize} \item $j \in \mathbb{Z^{*}_{+}}$ if, and only if, $j$ is associated to a universal statement;

 \item $j \in \mathbb{Z^{*}_{-}}$ if, and only if, $j$ is associated to an existential statement.

 \end{itemize}

-So there is a division of propositions in the sets of universal and existential statements.
-Be $\bold{C}$ a set of categorical (or categorical-like) propositions.
-The function $i$ which connects elements of $\bold{C}$ to elements of $\mathbb{Z'}$ is a bijection such that:
+There is a division of propositions in the sets of universal and existential statements.
+Let $\mathbf{C}$ be a set of categorical (or categorical-like) propositions.
+The function $i$ which connects elements of $\mathbf{C}$ to elements of $\mathbb{Z'}$ is a bijection such that: $i(A) = q$; $i(E) = r$; $i(I) = -r$ and $i(O) = -q$.